gaberomualdo/vc-notifier-bot/README.md

 ## Commands

- - To change the channel in which VC Notifications appear, send a message with **vc!sendnotificationshere** on that channel.,
+ - To change the channel in which VC Notifications appear, send a message with **vc!sendnotificationshere** on that channel.
- - To receive VC notifications, send a message with **vc!notifyme** on any channel.,
+ - To receive VC notifications, send a message with **vc!notifyme** on any channel.
- - To stop receiving VC notifications, send a message with **vc!dontnotifyme** on any channel,
+ - To stop receiving VC notifications, send a message with **vc!dontnotifyme** on any channel.
  - To get help and more information, send a message with **vc!help** on any channel.

 ## Add To Your Server